panoply/esthetic/docs/readme.md

 # Æsthetic Documentation

-Æsthetic documentation website built using [11ty](https://www.11ty.dev/docs/) and served via [Netlify](https://netlify.com/).
+The Æsthetic documentation website is built using [11ty](https://www.11ty.dev/docs/) and served via [Netlify](https://netlify.com/).

 Visit the docs: [æsthetic.dev](https://æsthetic.dev)

 # Development

 All dependencies are included within the `package.json` file.
 ESLint, Prettier and Stylelint is assumed to be installed globally but available as optional dependencies.
 Documentation is written in markdown and views are composed in Liquid.
-Frontmatter and JSON data files are used to the order of navigation and various other reference specific information.
+Frontmatter and JSON data files are used for the order of navigation and various other reference specific information.

 ### Commands

-After installing, run `pnpm dev` to start development in mode.
+After installing, run `pnpm dev` to start in development mode.
 Documentation will build and be deployed via Github actions.

 ```cli
 pnpm dev                 Starts development in watch mode